 Hidden Hills Offers You an Unforgettable Arnold Palmer Design

-Our 6,892-yard private golf course at Hidden Hills Country Club was previously the site of the Greater Jacksonville Open, a tournament that eventually evolved into what is now the TPC Sawgrass.
+Our 6,892-yard public golf course at Hidden Hills Country Club was previously the site of the Greater Jacksonville Open, a tournament that eventually evolved into what is now the TPC Sawgrass.
 Among winners at our course were Gary Player, Tony Jacklin and Don January.